refi64/aspen/README.md

 @Asset('asset:my_package/web/my-asset.txt')
 // We create a const (it must be const!) value that holds the generated asset content. const myTextAsset = TextAsset(text: _myTextAsset$content);
-// aspen_generator will use the value (here, it's TextAsset(...)) to determine what type of
+// aspen_builder will use the value (here, it's TextAsset(...)) to determine what type of
 // asset to use.

 // We can also provide a different path to be used in release mode: